Buzut/autotimer/README.md

 Super simple timer that resets itself when called again.
 In the end, only the last call is taken into account.

-Super usefull to trigger actions on browser resize or on scroll.
-For instance when you want to execute actions when browser __is resized__ and __not while resizing__.

 ## Installation

 ```